-Veneers and braces are not the same thing.
+Veneers and braces are not the same things.
 Veneers are thin porcelain faces that adhere to the front of your teeth to improve their appearance and color.
 This is a cosmetic dental procedure that can be done by your general dentist.

 On the other hand, braces treatment is a specialized orthodontic procedure that moves your actual teeth into better-aligned positions, to achieve straight teeth and a healthy smile.
 Whether braces or Invisalign, orthodontic treatment can only be done by a licensed, trained orthodontist.

 Braces are more than cosmetic: while a beautiful smile looks great on anyone, it also boosts health, improves oral hygiene, and can even lengthen your life!
 There are many reasons to get braces treatment beyond just cosmetics.

 While veneers may boost the aesthetic appeal of your smile, they don’t do anything for the underlying health of your teeth and mouth.
 They are sort of a dental band-aid: they put a solution on top of the problem, without addressing what’s underneath.
 They are a shortcut to a good-looking smile, but the underlying conditions that led to your dissatisfaction with your smile remain unchanged.

 To truly fix your teeth, by adjusting them into their correct positions, reducing crowding, or other conditions, you will need orthodontic care by a licensed orthodontist.